galvessantos/galvessantos/README.md

 <h2 align="left">Hi 👋!
-My name is Gabriel and I'm a Backend Developer from Brazil. 🇧🇷</h2>
+My name is Gabriel and I'm a Backend Developer from Brazil.</h2>

 <div align="center">